Discover how to enjoy rum in ways you never thought possible.

 The premium rum market is growing at an astonishing rate.
 The mission of this book is to help drinkers appreciate this complex spirit, find the style they like and discover how this versatile spirit can best be enjoyed.
 It will help you to understand your rum - how it's produced (whether from molasses, cane syrup or cane juice) and whether it's dry, sweet, fresh or oaky.
 More than 100 different rums are featured and analysed, from rich, sweet mellow Guyana rums to the vegetal peppery rums of Martinique or Guadeloupe and contemporary spiced rums.
 Dave Broom provides a description and graded tasting notes for each brand, allowing you to create the perfect mix every time.
 Finally, a selection of classic and contemporary cocktails shows just how wonderfully versatile this spirit is.

-Over his two decades in the field, Dave has built up a considerable international following with regular training/educational visits to France, Holland, Germany, the USA and Japan.
-His remit has covered consumer features as well as business reports.
-He is also actively involved in whisky education, acting as a consultant to major distillers on tasting techniques as well as teaching professionals and the public.
-He was also one of the developers of Diageo's generic whisky tasting tool, the Flavour Map .
+Over his three-plus decades in the field, Dave has built up a considerable international following with regular training/educational visits to Japan, France, Holland, Scandinavia, Germany, Africa and North America.
+He is actively involved in whisky education and also acts as a consultant to major distillers on tasting techniques as well as training professionals and the public.
+Dave has also worked with Suntory in developing a language of tasting that communicates Japanese concepts to English speaking audiences.

 Dave's previous books also include Whisky: The Manual, Gin: The Manual, Rum: The Manual and The Way of Whisky.